YouCanFreeUs: Combating Human Trafficking by Rescuing its Victims

 February 20, 2020

 This story originally appeared in the January issue of Traders Point Living, a neighborhood magazine published by the company behind N2GIVES, and was written by Cathy Huff.
-To learn more, visit N2 Publishing.
+To learn more, visit The N2 Company.

 I originally was introduced to Sujo John, the founder of YouCanFreeUs, through mutual friends in Dallas, TX.
 He now lives there, but grew up in India and moved to NYC with his wife Mary right before 9/11 occurred.
 He has an amazing story of survival as he was working in the north tower of World Trade Center when the first plane hit.
 (You can Google him and find several interviews as his story went viral soon after.)
 He walked down 81 floors and was literally pulled from the ashes of the downed tower while many others around him died.
 He was so afraid that his wife Mary, who worked in the south tower and was pregnant with their first child, had perished, but she was running late on the morning of 9/11, and the short delay saved her.
 Soon after 9/11, Sujo felt called to leave the business world and devote his life to God.
 He has been an inspirational speaker ever since, and once he was made aware of human trafficking in India, vowed to help save its victims.